-Ryonet Discharge needs to be activated by Discharge Agent which is a powder that is mixed into the discharge ink 4-6%.
-You should only activate as much discharge as you will need to print at a given time as it does have a life span of about 6-8 hours once mixed.
-Discharge Agent is a powder and can be ordered by the pound.
-Discharge ink can be used with most 100% cotton shirts (does not work on poly or poly blend fabrics).
+Ryonet Discharge Base needs to be activated by Discharge Agent; which is a powder that is mixed into the discharge ink 4-6%.
+You should only activate as much ink as you will need to print at a given time, as it does have a lifespan of 6-8 hours once mixed.
+Your shops' ambient temperature can cause activated ink to have a shorter lifespan.
+The hotter it is, the quicker your ink will lose its charge.

-- Discharge Agent: Should be mixed 4-6% into 100% discharge binder (by weight).
+Discharge Agent: Should be mixed at 4-6% by weight into the finished mixed ink.

 PRINTING:Discharge can be printed through mesh counts ranging from 60-350 mesh.
 However, it is recommended to print through 156-230 mesh (heavier ink deposits take far longer to cure, as there is a lot of water to evaporate).
 We want just enough ink printed into the shirt so that it can penetrate about halfway into the fabric.
 This gives you, the printer, the visual comfort that the ink layer looks solid and not uneven or splotchy.